Supply Chain Exception Command Center · System of Action

 🔁

-Nolij turns them into managed workflows.
+Nolij turns every disruption into a managed decision workflow.

 Command center loop